osrf/lark-parser-release/docs/classes.md

 Transformers visit each node of the tree, and run the appropriate method on it according to the node's data.

-They work bottom-up, starting with the leaves and ending at the root of the tree.
+They work bottom-up (or: depth-first), starting with the leaves and ending at the root of the tree.

 Transformers can be used to implement map & reduce patterns.